 Background, challenges and context

-Yet the scope of the problem is not well understood, and most countries don’t have enough data to understand even the highest-level reliability issues.
-Utilities must therefore make important operational decisions without knowing the frequency, duration, and geographic extent of power outages and voltage fluctuations.
-And governments must make important investment decisions without knowing the extent to which the local economy is being affected or how to improve grid reliability.
+The scope of these problems is not well understood, and many countries have only limited data about reliability issues.
+Many utilities must therefore make important operational decisions without knowing the frequency, duration, and geographic extent of power outages and voltage fluctuations.
+And governments must make important investment decisions without knowing the extent to which the local economy is being affected, or how to improve grid reliability.

 Research overview and objectives